mjclemente/mjclemente.github.io/_posts/2018-11-21-installing-fusionreactor-for-docker-swarm.md

 * **licenseLeaseTimeout**: Mapped to the Java property `frlicenseservice.leasetime.hint`.
 This sets the number of minutes of inactivity before the license is released.
 Note that the minimum value is 10.
 * **cloudGroup**: Mapped to the `fr.cloud.group` Java property.
 These group names are really helpful in organizing your reporting and alerts within FusionReactor Cloud.
 They're effectively tags for organizing your servers.

+Assuming that the rest of your CFML stack is in order, with your `box.json` and `server.json` configured, you're ready to deploy to Swarm.
+The resulting CFML containers will be monitored within the FusionReactor Cloud portal and their licenses will automatically be deactivated as the containers are replaced.

 ## Some Final Notes

 Getting FusionReactor installed in your containers and deployed to Swarm is half the process; the second half is working through the differences between the on-premise installation and FusionReactor Cloud.
 In my next post, I plan on examining some of those differences and discussing the process of setting up FR Cloud alerts that mirror the on-premise functionality.
 Until then, good luck Dockering!